The Poverello Center Programs & Services

 Shelter Services: Nightly check in beginning at 8:45p

-• Men and women can reside in our shelter facility for up to 45 days while they work towards housing and employment
+• Men and women can reside in our shelter facility on a short term basis while seeking housing.

 • Veterans enrolled in our shelter program have access to additional services and longer stays